Required books and supplies FALL 2017

 DE and ID 233: Sophomore Studies: C&CS 1

-We will continue with Pioneers of Modern Design for Tuesdays.
+Pioneers of Modern Design is the text for Tuesdays.
 This text is available here.
 Kindle or e-book versions are good too.
 Readings will start the first day of class.

 Research shows that notes taken by hand are assimilated by the brain far better than notes taken on a keyboard.
 Please be prepared to take notes by hand (with notebook and pen) in Thursday classes.

-We will be using Graphic Style from Victorian to Digital, by Heller and Chwast, and dig into The History of Motion Graphics, by Betancourt.
+We will be using Graphic Style from Victorian to Digital, by Heller and Chwast, as our text.
+Elisabeth will dig into The History of Motion Graphics, by Betancourt.
 Both of these are available here.
 Kindle or e-book versions are good too.
 Readings will start the first day of class, so get your books now.